renoki-co/acl/README.md

 ### Naming conventions, defaults and ARN parts

-Each `Arnable` instance is set, by default, to have their resoure name (which should be unique per service) based on the class base name.
+Each `Arnable` instance is set, by default, to have their resource name (which should be unique per service) based on the class base name.

 For example, a `Server` class is part of the `baremetal` service that serves customers with bare metals, IPs, Disks and more that can be used on Bare Metals.
 Its name as resource under that `baremetal` service is going to be `server`, and it would have an ARN like the following: